-We have launched the Avid Production Network site (AvidProNet.com) to provide interactive information and services to new media and post-production professionals.
-Our plans for AvidProNet.com include content-hosting, remote reviewing, and stock footage availability.
-Because materials may be posted on and/or downloaded from the AvidProNet.com website and distributed to others, we may be subject to claims for defamation, negligence, copyright or trademark infringement, personal injury, or other theories of liability based on the nature, content, publication and distribution of such materials.
-In addition, although we have attempted to limit our exposure by contract, we may also be subject to claims for indemnification by end users in the event that the security of the AvidProNet.com website is compromised.
-As the website is available on a worldwide basis, the website could potentially be subject to a wide variety of international laws.
+Because materials may be posted on and/or downloaded from the AvidProNet.com and DigiProNet.com websites and distributed to others, we may be subject to claims for defamation, negligence, copyright or trademark infringement, personal injury, or other theories of liability based on the nature, content, publication and distribution of such materials.
+In addition, although we have attempted to limit our exposure by contract, we may also be subject to claims for indemnification by end users in the event that the security of either the AvidProNet.com website or DigiProNet.com website is compromised.
+As these websites are available on a worldwide basis, the websites could potentially be subject to a wide variety of international laws.